sorbet/sorbet/website/docs/exhaustiveness.md

 end
 ```

+And some quick notes:

+1. Exhaustiveness checks are **opt-in**, not enabled by default.
+This is
+    primarily to make it easier to adopt Sorbet in existing projects.

+1.  `T.absurd(...)` is implemented both statically and at runtime.
+Statically
+    Sorbet will report an error, and at runtime Sorbet will raise an exception.

+1. Sorbet will error statically if the condition to a case statement using
+    `T.absurd` is `T.untyped`.
+This prevents against losing exhaustiveness
+    checking due to a change in the code that weakens static type information.

-Otherwise, let's walk through an example explaining not only **how** we can get
+Now let's walk through an example explaining not only **how** Sorbet provides
 exhaustiveness checking, but also **why** it's useful:

 ## Example